Battle of Ladon and Mézières: The Battle

 Subsequent events pushed d'Aurelle back into the defensive position once again.
 To carry out the consolidation mission at Beaune on 24 November, the brigades of Lehmann and Valentini that day marched two routes from Montargis to Ladon and Corbeilles.
 Attached to Valentini's brigade was a corps of artillery.
 The French advanced from the forests east of Orléans in three powerful vertical formations to cover the left flank of the Germans.
 While the French army had over 30,000 soldiers, the German army had only 12,000.
-Two German brigades were deployed to the left and the artillery corps was brought back to Beaune, and a strong offensive campaign was launched by the against the French attack.
+Two German brigades were deployed to the left and the artillery corps was brought back to Beaune, and a strong offensive campaign was launched against the French attack.

 At 11 am, Lehmann's forces confronted the midfield XII Corps of France, and defeated the enemy with a short but heated battle.
 When the French army was ordered to retreat, only a company of Prussians continued to pursuit the enemy.
 The vast majority of Lehmann's brigade continued on towards Beaune.
 Following Lehmann's victory at Ladon, Valentini also defeated the French.
 After Valentini's victory at Maizières, the two brigades united and drove the French to the Bellegarde forest.

-After the battle, the German army continued its march to Beaune, and on the 25th of November, 1870 most of the X Army assembled at Beaune-la-Rolande.
+After the battle, the German army continued its march to Beaune, and on November 25, 1870 most of the X Army assembled at Beaune-la-Rolande.
 While the Germans suffered casualties of 13 officers and 220 men, the number of French killed and wounded was even greater, with 1 officer and 170 French soldiers taken prisoner.